kedmahamelberg-ai/kedmahamelberg/_pages/defense.md

 ## Dr. Hamelberg

-Tradition holds that new doctors sign a wall in the Agnietenkapel that has held signatures of PhDs going back decades.
-My paranymphs, my husband Daniel Hamelberg and my friend Gabriella Guinlle, also signed.
+Tradition holds that new doctors sign a wall in the Agnietenkapel that has held the signatures of PhDs for decades.
+My paranymphs also signed :)

 {% include gallery id="gallery_after" caption="Signing the tradition wall with my paranymphs.
 Group photo with the committee outside Agnietenkapel." %}